d-ruiz/kdb_idempiere/README.md

 Questions or feedback
 -------------
-- Feel free to ask and comment in the [group](https://groups.google.com/forum/#!forum/idempiere)
+- Feel free to ask and comment in the iDempiere [forum](https://groups.google.com/forum/#!forum/idempiere)